Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Geodesics in the Space of -Curves

 Note that because of the lack of smoothness of the $BV^2$-norm over the tangent space, it is not possible to define an exponential map.
 Geodesics should thus be understood as paths of minimal length.
 Recall that the existence of (minimizing) geodesics is not guaranteed in infinite dimensions.

-\begin{rem}[{\bf Time-reparameterization and geodesic energy}] We point out that, as in Remark~\ref{arc-len}, we can reparameterize every non-trivial homotopy $\GA$ (i.e. satisfying $E(\GA) \neq 0$) with respect to the time-constant speed parameterization, defined as the inverse of the following parameter:
+\begin{rem}[{\bf time reparameterization and geodesic energy}] We point out that, as in Remark~\ref{arc-len}, we can reparameterize every non-trivial homotopy $\GA$ (i.e. satisfying $E(\GA) \neq 0$) with respect to the time-constant speed parameterization, defined as the inverse of the following parameter:

 where

 In the following we show the link between the $L^1$ and $L^2$ geodesic energies via a time reparameterization.